 In order to determine what works and what doesn’t, you should capture the source of the lead.
 Lead tracking or Lead management is a process of following up with the prospect who has expressed interest in a product/service.
 Why we need to track leads:

-- By tracking leads you will have better understanding which tactics bring the best leads
+- By tracking leads you will have a better understanding which tactics bring the best leads

 - You will be able to optimize sale strategies for being efficient and effective.